ramantehlan/pulse/README.md

 # Acknowledgment
 - <div>Icons made by <a href="https://www.flaticon.com/authors/kiranshastry" title="Kiranshastry">Kiranshastry</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

+<div>Icons made by <a href="https://www.flaticon.com/authors/monkik" title="monkik">monkik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>
 - https://github.com/golang-standards/project-layout
 - https://github.com/markbates/pkger

+## Reason of having a go as a middleware is to able to identify device using the manufacturing data and then fetch the appropriate client from the tools | Add client in any language

 ## Developers note